ermiyastesfaye-lab/A2SV-Project-Phase-Learning-Path/task-9-job-listing-app/README.md

 - Start the development server with `npm run dev`.
 - Open http://localhost:3000 in your browser to use the app.

+## Testing

+This project uses Cypress for end-to-end testing.

+To run the tests:

+- Make sure the development server is running (`npm run dev`).
+- In a new terminal, run `npx cypress open` to launch the Cypress Test Runner, or `npx cypress run` to run all tests in headless mode.
+- Tests are located in the `cypress/e2e/` directory.

+You may need to update the test credentials in `cypress/support/commands.js` to match a valid user in your database.

+## Unit Testing

+This project also uses Jest for unit testing React components and utility functions.

+To run the Jest tests:

+- Make sure dependencies are installed (`npm install`).
+- Run `npm test` or `npx jest` in the project folder.
+- Test files are typically located alongside the components or in the `__tests__/` directory.

+You can configure or add more tests in the `jest.config.js` file and by creating files with the `.test.ts` or `.test.tsx` extension.

 ## Screenshots

 ![alt text](image-3.png)